 - Achieving Rapid Response Times in Large Online Services (YouTube) — Jeff Dean‘s keynote at Velocity.
 He wrote … a lot of things for this.
 And now he’s into deep learning ….

-ENTRIES TAGGED "real time"
+"real time" entries

 A general purpose stream processing framework from the team behind Kafka and new techniques for computing approximate quantiles